 Billions of RFID tags are used every year.
-These tags cost pennies and can be attached to sku’s, cartons, skids, tooling, employee badges and production orders.
-The tags uniquely identifies an item’s identity, serial or document number – data that can be read at distances of up to 600 feet.
+These tags cost pennies and can be attached to SKU’s, cartons, skids, tooling, employee badges, and production orders.
+The tags uniquely identify an item’s identity, serial or document number – data that can be read at distances of up to 600 feet.

 Talk about digital transformation.
 That’s pretty remarkable—taking an otherwise physical and non-powered item and giving it a digital identity that can contribute to the SME’s business.
 This is the real Internet of Things.

 Imagine doing a complete daily physical count in minutes or knowing the real-time location of every work order and employee in the plant.
 RFID can be used in your shipping department to ensure that every carton loaded onto a truck is valid and none are missed.